Georginah2/SML5202-final-Hutt/page3.md

 <p> This page will show you the basics of the French language when you go on holiday.
 Let's say the big day is in two weeks, that means there's two weeks to memorise key phrases that will help you get by. </p>

 <ol> <li> This page will show three videos with an introduction to French; alphabet, numbers and a video on pronunciation. </li> <li> The next page will show you greetings and easy phrases to use whilst abroad </li>
-<li> The final page will be all about vocabularly, to become familiar with recognise in shops or restaurants (to avoid any awkward mistakes!) </li> </ol>
+<li> The final page will be all about vocabularly, to become familiar with and recognise in France, in shops or restaurants (to avoid any awkward mistakes!) </li> </ol>
  <br>

  <p> The French alphabet is the same as the English alphabet.
 Watch the video below to see how to pronounce the alphabet. <br>